 The Yaoundé Project Looks Abandonment in the Eye

-In Yaoundé, the capital of Cameroon, we look beyond abandonment.
-In every wound, we recognize a story and a hope.
-Since 2011, our mission—together with laypeople and collaborators—has gone out to meet those who have been forgotten: people living with mental illness, as well as abandoned women and young people.
+In Yaoundé, the capital of Cameroon, we see beyond abandonment.
+We recognize a story and a hope in every wound.
+Since 2011, our mission, together with lay people and collaborators, has been reaching out to the forgotten: people with mental illness, vulnerable women and young people.

-We do not wait for them to come to us; we go out in search of the wounded, and we strive to assist them in a holistic way, caring for the person in all their dimensions: physical, psychological, social, and spiritual.
+We don’t wait for them to arrive; we go out in search of the wounded, and we want to assist them in an integral way, attending to the person in all their dimensions: physically, mentally, socially, and spiritually.

 Our Center: